Part 4 | Bivariate GLM

 // build simple models of relationships //

 Part 4 introduces the workhorse of empirical economics: regression analysis.
-In Part 3, we used regression with a single predictor to test whether patterns in our data were real or just noise.
+In Part 3, we developed the simplest statistical model of samples with unknown population parameters.
+This model allowed us to test simple hypotheses about the population parameters.
 But economic relationships are rarely so simple.
-The General Linear Model not only lets us test simple hypotheses, but also lets us handle multiple predictors of different types - continuous, categorical, and their interactions - while maintaining our core tools of visualization and residual analysis.
-These tools are the foundation for modern science.
+The General Linear Model not only lets us test simple hypotheses, but also lets us handle relationships between variables of different types - continuous, categorical, and their interactions - while maintaining our core tools of visualization and residual analysis.
+These tools are the foundation of modern science.

 MiniExams